 Among the richest kids who do go to college, about 50% will remain in the top quintile.
 There are lots of reasons for this, but one is paternal connections.
 One study found that a whopping 70% of sons of the 1% had worked for the same employer as their father.
 I wonder how high that number would be if we added daddy’s friends?

-In sum, it’s hard to go up from down below, but it’s also relatively easy to stay sitting pretty if you’re already way up there.Lisa Wade is a professor at Occidental College.
+In sum, it’s hard to go up from down below, but it’s also relatively easy to stay sitting pretty if you’re already way up there.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.